cgwire/kitsu/docs/getting-started-production/README.md

 ![Newsfeed Page](../img/getting-started/newsfeed_comment_all.png)

-Here you can see all the status changes minute by minute.
+Here, you can see all the status changes minute by minute.

 You can filter the list per **Task Status**, **Task Type**, and per **Person**.